 - Weather Conditions: Extreme weather can push owls to migrate.

 Impact on Local Ecosystem

 The arrival of Snowy Owls in the Merrimack Valley has both positive and negative impacts on the local ecosystem.
-On one hand, they help control populations of small mammals, but on the other, they can also pose a threat to local bird species, as they are apex predators.
+On one hand, they help control populations of small mammals like squirrels, but on the other, they can also pose a threat to local bird species, as they are apex predators.

 - Population Control: Owls help in controlling small mammal numbers.